Albert of Saxony

 So Albert was not content with merely repeating Ockhamist arguments.
 More often than not, he developed and deepened them, e.g., in connection with the notion of the appellation of form.
 This property of predicates, which had previously been used by the Venerabilis Inceptor, was employed by Albert in an original manner when he adopted it instead of Buridan’s appellation of reason (appellatio rationis) to analyze verbs expressing propositional attitudes.
 Every proposition following a verb such as ‘believe’ or ‘know’ appellates its form.
 In other words, it must be possible to designate the object of the belief via the expression understood as identical to itself in its material signification and without reformulation.
 Another area in which Albert deviates from Ockham is his rejection of the idea that any distinction with multiple senses must have an equivocal proposition as its object.
 According to Albert, equivocal propositions can only be conceded, rejected, or left in doubt.

 He adopts the same position as Burley about the issue of the complex subject-term (including an oblique case) in a categorical proposition, as in ‘Any man’s donkey is running [Cuiuslibet hominis asinus currit]’.
 He supports a logico-semantical model in which ‘man [homo]’ is the logical subject while ‘a man’s donkey [hominis asinus]’ is the grammatical one.
-He will be criticized on that point by Buridan, for whom the logical subject is always the grammatical subject.
+This theory is criticized by Buridan, for whom the logical subject is always the grammatical subject.

 Albert’s semantics becomes innovative when he admits that propositions have their own proper significate, which is not identical to that of their terms (see especially his Questions on the Posterior Analytics I, qq.
 2, 7, 33).
 Like syncategorematic terms (see his Questions on the Categories, qu.
 1 ‘On Names’), propositions signify the “mode of a thing [modus rei]”.
 This position is not repeated in the Logical Questions.
 In any case, Albert avoids hypostatizing these modes by explaining them as relations between the things to which the terms refer.
 It cannot be said here that Albert is moving towards the “complexly signifiable [complexe significabile]” of Gregory of Rimini, although his remarks are reminiscent of the latter theory.
 Still, he uses the idea of the signification of a proposition to define truth and to explain ‘insolubles’, i.e., propositions expressing paradoxes of self-reference.
 On Albert’s view, every proposition signifies that it is true by virtue of its form.
 Thus, an insoluble proposition is always false because it signifies at the same time that it is true and that it is false.